lsuxrstudio/xrstudioguides/switchboard/README.md

 ## Troubleshooting

-- If you get an error that you can't join your session or the "Joining Unreal Session" popup doesn't go away there may be multiuser sessions already running that conflict and that you can’t delete.
+- If you get an error in the Unreal editor that you can't join your session or the "Joining Unreal Session" popup doesn't go away there may be multiuser sessions already running that conflict and that you can’t delete.
 One way to do fix this is to run the following and then press CTRL-C to exit.

     ```bash
     cd "D:\Program Files\UE_5.0\Engine\Binaries\Win64\”